mateusauler/git-worktree-switcher/README.md

 ## This fork includes:

 - Fish completions work dinamically.
-- New `names` subcommand, that shows the registered worktree names.
+- The `list` subcommand is now `names`, which lists out only the worktree basenames.
 - Completions work with spaces & special characters.
 - Doesn't create a new shell instance when changing directory.
 - Running `wt`, instead of `wt -`, goes to the main worktree (similar to how `cd` itself works).